 Tears came again, this time tears of joy.
 Thank you God.
-Now I know you are right here with me.
+You heard my prayer.
+Now I know you’re right here with me.
 Keep me forever.

 Beth continued reading the rest of the afternoon and into the evening finding peace and comfort in her newfound friend.

-Returning to work the next morning after giving up jogging to get an earlier start she continued reading Dr. Simon’s journal and lecture notes coming upon notes that seemed to have been written at a later time than the original notes.
+After giving up jogging to get an earlier start at work she continued reading Dr. Simon’s journal and lecture notes coming upon notes that seemed to have been written at a later time than the original notes.
 His tone concerned, almost grief stricken.
 She wondered if he had written them after discovering he had cancer.

 He had written a treatise, almost like a sermon, she thought.
 He had lamented the many church fathers, from the beginning of the church age through present day, who had started out gloriously, but in the end their fire had fizzled out in either doctrinal error or some reproachful act.
 It seemed that even the most glorious of church fathers, pillars of the faith, were flawed.

 However, he graciously pointed out that flawed saints are not uncommon to mankind.
 We have only to look further back at Abraham, Jacob, Samson, King David, and so forth.
 We see the frailty and folly of our most beloved saints and the one who started it all, Adam.
-All these cause us to look to the perfect Savior, who brought the cure for the curse—Messiah Jesus the Christ.
+All these cause us to look to the perfect Savior, who brought the cure for the curse caused by our sin—Messiah Jesus the Christ.

 Dr. Simon also mentioned his own frailty as a Jew, yet now a believer in Messiah Jesus.
 Before becoming a believer in the Messiah he had harbored secret hatred toward Christians.
 After all, Christians have persecuted Jews for centuries.
-But now with spiritual blindness removed he could see clearly prophecies of the Bible fulfilled when Messiah came to earth–providing atonement for sin by his death on the cross and by his resurrection, new life forever.
+But now with spiritual blindness removed he could see clearly prophecies of the Bible fulfilled when Messiah came to earth–providing atonement for sin by his death on the cross and giving new life forever by his resurrection.
 Other prophesies yet to be fulfilled tell of a future time of judgment for all who have rejected the Messiah Jesus.
 He longed for the day when his people, the Jews, as a nation, would no longer reject their Messiah.

 Beth would ponder this “sermon” of Dr. Simon’s for weeks to come, reading it over and over again.

-Staying focused on the August goal the remainder of the week, she worked more hours, drank more coffee, and then it seemed the weekend suddenly arrived.
-Life seemed strange without Zadie meeting her at the door when coming home late in the evening.
+Staying focused on the “August” goal the remainder of the week, she worked more hours, drank more coffee, and then it seemed the weekend suddenly arrived.
+Life seemed strange without Zadie meeting her at the door when coming home.
 She missed her.
 Yet, she felt comforted by the love of God.
 Beth could hardly wait for Saturday evening, to tell Dan about her discovery, her newfound friendship with Christ.
 And also, to tell Amber at Bible study on Sunday morning.

 Starting out with a brisk walk leading up to a slow jog and then to a faster pace she envisioned the donuts and coffee she had promised herself if she finished the whole seven miles.
 Smiling at others along the path, some walking, some jogging, some biking she wondered what goals they had—do they have secret sorrows?
 Secret sins?